Using Checklists To Help Plan and Record Your Homeschool Schedule and Learning Program

-Early in our homeschooling I prepared a relatively structured learning program for each of my children which included the setting up of learning centres in our living space.
+Early in our home educating life I prepared a relatively structured learning program for each of my children which included the setting up of learning centres in our living space.
 Each child had their own tray within which they kept their subject related work and text books.
-To monitor progress I created personalisted checklists designed to be completed by each of the children.
+To monitor progress I created personalised checklists designed to be completed by each of the children.

 The checklist was used as a guide to the type of activities expected to be completed each week.
-This was a 'contract' between the child and myself, and formed the 'backbone' of the children's educational program.
-Other activities also happened and 'fleshed' the curriculum out.
-These other activities and learning tasks were recorded in a homeschooling diary and on our family calendar, together with anecdotal information about the type of learning happening.
-Each child also had a portfolio folder in which we kept samples of their work, as well as scrapbooks in each subject area.
+This was a 'contract' between the child and myself, and formed what I called the 'skeleton' of the children's educational program.
+Other activities also happened and 'fleshed' out our curriculum.
+These other activities and learning tasks were recorded in our homeschooling diary and on our family calendar, together with anecdotal information.
+Each child also had a scrapbook in which I pasted examples of their work (this was in pre-internet days).

-Although preparing a personalised checklist is quite a task, filling it out only takes a few moments each day.
+Although preparing a personalised checklist was quite a task, filling it out only took a few moments each day.
 I printed blank ones and kept them on file for future use.
 The children kept copies of past checklists in their evaluation portfolios.

 Checklists can relate specifically to skills, activities in different subject areas, content or knowledge, attitudes, chapters or sections in text books, excursion ideas.... almost anything to do with your learning program.

 Checklists are quick and convenient ways to monitor the type and amount of work done, but seldom reflect the true learning experiences occurring.
 The example offered is a simple tick sheet, but they can include space for comment if desired.